-- The right plants around structures are important for wildfire safety. - Management of defensible space and plant types is essential. - This fact sheet is one of a series of three. - Plants rated 10 have the least flammability. - This fact sheet recommends lowflammability plants for zones 1 and 2. - Refer to the Colorado State Forest Service's Home Ignition Zone guide for further details on home ignition zones.
+- The right plants around structures are important for wildfire safety. - Management of defensible space and plant types are essential. - This factsheet is a series of three. - Plants rated 10 have the least flammability. - This factsheet recommends low flammability plants for Zone 1 and 2. - Refer to the CSFS-HIZ-2021 guide for further details on HIZ zones.

-CSU Extension Staff
+CSU Extension Staff:

-S. Carter - Chaffee County, Director
+S. Carter - Chaffee County Director